Ulugh Beg Observatory: Rise and decline

 He invited skillful mathematicians and astronomers to help build this observatory and also a madrassa in Samarkand.
 Among those he invited were Ghīyāth al-Dīn Jamshid al-Kashi, Mu’in al-Din al-Kashi, Salah al-Din Qadi Zada Rumi, and Ali Qushiji.
 Over 60 mathematicians and astronomers were invited to the observatory.
 Jamshīd al-Kāshī was appointed as the first director of the observatory.
-After al-Kashi’s death Qada Zada became the director of the observatory.
+After al-Kashi's death Qadi Zada became the director of the observatory.
 After the death of Qadi Zada, Qushji led the observatory as the last and final director.
 The Samarkand Observatory was a place for astronomers and mathematician to work together in finding new discoveries.

-Ulugh Beg’s observatory was built according to the plans of the Maragha observatory, which was designed by Nasir al-din al-Tusi.
-Ulugh Beg’s observatory included the largest quadrant principle device.
+Ulugh Beg's observatory was built according to the plans of the Maragha observatory, which was designed by Nasir al-din al-Tusi.
+Ulugh Beg's observatory included the largest quadrant principle device.
 The building was not tall but was allowed a maximal size for the arc of the circle.
 This device was carefully oriented, and the arc was scaled very accurately.
 This device was very versatile.
 It could accurately measure the sun from the horizon, the altitude of a star and other planets.
 The duration of the year, period of planets, and eclipses were measured by this device.
-Ulugh Beg’s measurements of planets closely relate to today’s measurement, showing us the phenomenal accuracy of the device.
+Ulugh Beg's measurements of planets closely relate to today's measurement, showing us the phenomenal accuracy of the device.

-People visiting Ulugh Beg's observatory today, can only see the foundations and the buried part of the marble quadrant.
-Those are the only original vestiges from the observatory.
-Much of the decline of the observatory could be attributed to Ulugh Beg's assassination by his son, Abd al Latif, in around 1449.
+Today, the foundations and the buried part of the marble quadrant are all that are visible of the original vestiges of the Ulugh Beg Observatory.
+Much of the decline of the observatory has been attributed to Ulugh Beg's assassination by his son, Abd al Latif, around 1449 (852 AH).
 Ulugh Beg's death caused chaos within the observatory.
 The observatory was destroyed and dozens of talented astronomers and mathematicians were driven away.
 In 1908, the Russian archaeologist Vassily Vyatkin uncovered the remains of the observatory.